PTAC - Federal Regulations

 Already have a D-U-N-S Number?
 Please note that 1 in 2 companies requesting a DUNS number already has one.
 To see if your company is already listed click here, DUNS CHECK, and search in the light yellow box area.

-Please consult the Central Contractor Registration Handbook for complete and detailed information and instructions.
+Please consult the System for Award Management User Guide for complete and detailed information and instructions.

 Online Representations and Certifications Application (ORCA)

-A company must be registered with ORCA if the solicitation it's responding to requires that it have an active Central Contractor Registration (CCR).
-This online Representations and Certifications Application is an e-Government initiative that has been developed to replace most of the paper based Offeror Representations and Certifications (FAR 52-121-3).
-This online registration is accessible 24/7.
+A company's Representations and Certifications Application is now completed during the SAM registration.
+An active SAM registration must exist to be able to respond to a Federal solicitation.
+The online Representations and Certifications Application is an e-Government initiative that was originally developed to replace most of the paper based Offeror Representations and Certifications (FAR 52-121-3).
+This online registration is accessible and updated through SAM.

 North American Industrial Classification System (NAICS Codes) and Standard Industrial Classification Codes (SIC Codes) are numerical codes designed by the U.S. Government in order to create uniform descriptions of small business types and size standards.